ShibeTemple/mc-negative/README.md

 **Note:** Currently does not support upgrading a pre-1.13 world past 1.13 due to data differences.
 Supports 1.16 to 1.17 and so on, however.

 All chunks that you want to be processed need to be rendered within all three worlds.
-Even if pre and post have the chunk and a comparison can be made, there is no new world to base the output chunk on.
+Even if pre and post have the chunk and a comparison can be made, there is no new chunk to base the output chunk on, therefore it will be skipped.

 ## Example: